lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     1. If a HTTP or FTP server is available, pick the certificate from the "certs-only" CMS message.

-    1. If a CMP server and an untrusted copy of the old root CA certificate is available (e.g., the signer provided it in-band in the CMP extraCerts filed), request the certificate using the root CA update general message, see {{sect-5.3.19.15}}.
+    1. If a CMP server and an untrusted copy of the old trusted CA certificate is available (e.g., the signer provided it in-band in the CMP extraCerts filed), request the certificate using the trusted CA update general message, see {{sect-5.3.19.15}}.

     1. Otherwise, get the certificate "out-of-band" using any trustworthy mechanism.